 Educating young students – CHAS arranged for professional artists along with Society staff to participate in a variety of Festivals, Educational Fairs and Conferences where we informed school-age kids and their parents about potential careers in the performing arts.
 January 2016 CHAS hosted youth and other members of the community at the Canadian College of Performing Arts for a Spend the day at CCPA event where the participants learned more about the rigors of training for a successful career in the performing arts, sampled or watched a class, enjoyed a sneak peek of performance with talk-back Q & A with the performers and were invited back to see the whole production.

-Support to Emerging Artists – CHAS offers free rehearsal space and use of props and costumes to numerous young artists who are creating their own artistic production for festivals such as Victoria Fringe and UnoFest or to Greater Victoria artists throughout the year.
+Support to Emerging Artists – CHAS offers rehearsal space and use of props and costumes at a reduced rate to numerous young artists who are creating their own artistic production for festivals such as Victoria Fringe and UnoFest or to Greater Victoria artists throughout the year.
 CHAS supports emerging artists in finding their own artistic voice through the creation and sharing of new choreography, choral work, and new plays during the TD Festival of New Works where issues of religion, cultural minorities, ageism and sexual orientation are often explored.
 In the 2014- 2015 year, the Society sponsored the creation of a performance company made up of Canadian College of Performing Arts Alumni.
 The Society commissioned the creation of new works by this group that would then be directed, choreographed, stage-managed, music directed and performed at the Canadian College of Performing Arts and various groups in the community, such as schools, malls, senior residences with many being free performances.
 This program was remounted in our 2015-2016 year.